Wind Turbine Maintenance: The Definitive Guide

 What Is Wind Turbine Maintenance?

-Wind turbine operation and maintenance includes inspection, cleaning and necessary repairs to keep wind turbines working efficiently.
+Wind turbine operation and maintenance include inspection, cleaning and necessary repairs to keep wind turbines working efficiently.
 If a wind turbine isn’t maintained, safety hazards, a dip in electricity production and high repair costs could result.

 The Importance of Wind Turbine Maintenance